Dolfost/colorit-cpp/README.md

 # ansicolors

 ## Description:
+This C++ the library simplifies changing the appearance of the terminal text output.
-This c++ library will help you change the background and text color and style.
+Independently of each other you can change the style and color of the text, the background color.

 ## Usage: